RegisGraptin/trust-poll/README.md

 => Hande it by a flag indicating if we want to decypher the data, when all the participants have voted or not.

 => Can slo be handle at the initialization by defining rules to the data aggregation.

+# Graph section

+// TODO: To optimize the verification process query verificaiton